SeldonIO/seldon-core/doc/source/servers/batch.md

 The Seldon Batch component has been built to be modular and flexible such that it can be integrated across any workflow managers.

-This allows you to leverage Seldon on a large number of batch applications, including triggers that have to take place on a schedule basis (e.g. once a day, once a month, etc), or jobs that can be triggered programmatically.
+This allows you to leverage Seldon on a large number of batch applications, including triggers that have to take place on a scheduled basis (e.g. once a day, once a month, etc), or jobs that can be triggered programmatically.

 ![](../images/batch-workflow-managers.jpg)